Pixelated-N3RD/COSMOS-PARTICLES/README.md

 - Three.js
 - MediaPipe Hands
 - Touch & Gesture controls
+(gesture control needs to access your camera and nothing more than that so you allow the access)
 ## Features
 - Hand pinch to zoom
 - Fist to freeze rotation (just like holding a ball infront of the camera)